 I still feel warm when I think about my first Care Family Christmas.
 I will never forget it.

 If you’re reading this and facing a Christmas with no plans, don’t.
 Come and join us.
-You can register online and we have people giving lifts from all over the Central Belt of Scotland.
+To attend, you just need to register online by Monday 16 December 2019.

-If you want to help us make it even more special, you can donate by clicking here.
+If you want to help us make it even more special: